Medicaid, ARHOME, and ARKids Beneficiaries

 To that end, DDAM strives to raise awareness about the inclusion of people with developmental disabilities in all areas of community life, as well as awareness to the barriers that people with disabilities still sometimes face in connecting to the communities in which they live.

-The core message of our DDAM campaign this year is “Don’t ‘dis’ my abilities.”
+The core message of our DDAM campaign this year is “We AR.”
 These Arkansans who may be considered disabled are actually just differently abled, and we want to celebrate and honor the unique and important contributions they make every day.

 What Programs are Available for People with Developmental Disabilities?